pkofod/NLSolvers.jl/README.md

 # NLSolvers
-Still under construction, so stuff will break (and improve!)
+Still under construction, so stuff will break (and improve!).
+Feel free to reach out with ideas and requests.

 ## Installation
 Installing NLSolvers is easy, simply write